4 Never Before Seen Photos And Why You Need To See Them

 When a blogger responds to engaging comments, they can demonstrate their expertise and invest in their readers.
 This back-and-forth not only shows that the blogger values their audience’s input but also positions them as knowledgeable in their field.
 Leaving engaging comments or questions can help boost a blogger’s confidence and encourage them to write and share more content.

 Disengaged comments may go unnoticed and fail to establish any genuine connection between a blogger and their reader.
-When this occurs across all their posts, it can lead to the blogger feeling disconnected from their audience, which may result in their blog being abandoned or deleted.
+When this occurs across all their posts, it can leave the blogger feeling disconnected from their audience, which may result in the blog being abandoned or deleted.

 6. Increases Reader Retention